The Best Place Value Chart Ever: Your Free Printable Place Value Accordion

 The best place value chart

-As a teacher, you already know how important the place value chart or place value chart is in your teaching but did you know there was a way to supercharge its effectiveness?
+As a teacher, you already know how important the place value chart is in your teaching but did you know there was a way to supercharge its effectiveness?

-All it takes is some colored cards, pens, and a pair of scissors.
+All it takes is some colored cards, pens, and scissors.
 Within ten minutes you can have a foolproof tool for showing how to move numbers to the left or right when teaching place value.
 It’s so simple you can even get your students to make it with you!

 Place Value Concertina Resource making